0xbythesecond/OpenVAS-Project/README.md

 ![Azure Vulnerability Management Lab Assessing and Remediating Security Risks(2)](https://github.com/0xbythesecond/OpenVAS-Project/assets/23303634/e81789b3-d8d4-49c3-93fd-e9088031c95a)

 ## Introduction:
 In this lab, I will go through the process of setting up a vulnerability management environment in Azure.
 I look to learn how to configure and utilize OpenVAS, a vulnerability scanner, to identify and assess security vulnerabilities in a Windows virtual machine (VM).
-Additionally, I will perform credentialed scans, apply remediations, and verify the effectiveness of the remediation measures.
+Additionally, I will perform uncredentialed scans, and credentialed scans, apply remediations, and verify the effectiveness of the remediation measures.

 ## Prerequisites:
 - Computer with Internet access